Common law: Common law pleading and its abolition in the early 20th century

-For centuries, through to the 19th century, the common law recognized only specific forms of action, and required very careful drafting of the opening pleading (called a writ) to slot into exactly one of them: debt, detinue, covenant, special assumpsit, general assumpsit, trespass, trover, replevin, case (or trespass on the case), and ejectment.
-To initiate a lawsuit, a pleading had to be drafted to meet myriad technical requirements: correctly categorizing the case into the correct legal pigeonhole (pleading in the alternative was not permitted), and using specific "magic words" encrusted over the centuries.
+For centuries, through to the 19th century, the common law acknowledged only specific forms of action, and required very careful drafting of the opening pleading (called a writ) to slot into exactly one of them: debt, detinue, covenant, special assumpsit, general assumpsit, trespass, trover, replevin, case (or trespass on the case), and ejectment.
+To initiate a lawsuit, a pleading had to be drafted to meet myriad technical requirements: correctly categorizing the case into the correct legal pigeonhole (pleading in the alternative was not permitted), and using specific legal terms and phrases that had been traditional for centuries.
 Under the old common law pleading standards, a suit by a pro se ("for oneself", without a lawyer) party was all but impossible, and there was often considerable procedural jousting at the outset of a case over minor wording issues.

 One of the major reforms of the late 19th century and early 20th century was the abolition of common law pleading requirements.
 A plaintiff can initiate a case by giving the defendant "a short and plain statement" of facts that constitute an alleged wrong.
 This reform moved the attention of courts from technical scrutiny of words to a more rational consideration of the facts, and opened access to justice far more broadly.

-Alternatives to common law systems
+Comparison with civil law

-Civil law systems—comparisons and contrasts to common law
+Civil law systems

-The main alternative to the common law system is the civil law system, which is used in Continental Europe, and most of Central and South America.
+Common law is usually contrasted with the civil law system, which is used in Continental Europe, Mexico, most of Central and South America, and some African countries including Egypt and the Francophone countries of the Maghreb and west Africa.

-Judicial decisions play only a minor role in shaping civil law
+Common law systems trace their history to the English common law, while civil law systems trace their history through the Napoleonic Code back to the Corpus Juris Civilis of Roman law.